-- It is vitally important to your academic success that you know what constitutes a failure of academic integrity at Foothill College.
+It is vitally important to your academic success that you know what constitutes a failure of academic integrity at Foothill College.
 Definitions of academic integrity often differ among individuals and groups and across cultures.
-Here at Foothill, we consider the behaviors outlined in this brochure to be failures of academic integrity and subject to consequences.
-We expect that everyone associated with the college will refrain from these behaviors. - The two most common failures of academic integrity are cheating and plagiarism. - Cheating is obtaining or attempting to obtain credit for academic work through dishonesty, deception, or fraud.
-Here are some examples of cheating. - > Copying from someone else's test.
-Submitting work presented previously in another course, if contrary to the rules of either course.
-Altering or interfering with grading.
-Using or consulting, during an examination, unauthorized sources, devices, or materials; and Committing any act that defrauds or misrepresents the provenance of an academic work. - Plagiarism is representing someone else's work as your own.
-Here are some examples of plagiarism. - > Incorporating the ideas, words, sentences, paragraphs, or parts of another person's writings, without giving appropriate credit, and representing the product as your own; Representing another's artistic or scholarly works such as musical compositions, computer programs, photographs, paintings, drawings or sculptures as your own; - > Submitting a paper written by someone else; and - > Using web sources without documentation.
+Here at Foothill, we consider the behaviors outlined in this document to be failures of academic integrity and to be subject to consequences.
+We expect that everyone associated with the college will refrain from these behaviors.

+The two most common failures of academic integrity are cheating and plagiarism.

+Cheating is obtaining or attempting to obtain credit for academic work through dishonesty, deception, or fraud.
+Here are some examples of cheating.

+- > Copying from someone else's test. - > Submitting work presented previously in another course, if contrary to the rules of either course. - > Altering or interfering with grading. - > Using or consulting, during an examination, unauthorized sources, devices, or materials; and - > Committing any act that defrauds or misrepresents the provenance of an academic work.

+Plagiarism is representing someone else's work as your own.
+Here are some examples of plagiarism.

+- > Incorporating the ideas, words, sentences, paragraphs, or parts of another person's writings, without giving appropriate credit, and representing the product as your own; - > Representing another's artistic or scholarly works such as musical compositions, computer programs, photographs, paintings, drawings or sculptures as your own; - > Submitting a paper written by someone else; and - > Using web sources without documentation.

-- Several other actions also constitute a failure of academic integrity.
-Here are some examples of those other actions: - > Enabling cheating by allowing another student to copy from your paper during a test; - > Enabling plagiarism by giving your academic work to another student; - > Allowing another person to submit your work in their name; - If you are unsure whether a specific action that you are considering constitutes a failure of academic integrity, speak with someone: other students, your instructor, a staff member, or administrator.
+Several other actions also constitute a failure of academic integrity.
+Here are some examples of those other actions.

+- > Enabling cheating by allowing another student to copy your work during a test; - > Enabling plagiarism by giving your academic work to another student; - > Allowing another person to submit your work in their name; - > Lying to an instructor or college official; - > Altering a graded work after it has been returned, then submitting the work for re-grading; - > Stealing tests; - > Changing anyone's final grade; - > Forging signatures on college documents; and - > Collaboration on academic work that is not authorized by the instructor.

+If you are unsure whether a specific action that you are considering constitutes a failure of academic integrity, speak with someone: other students, your instructor, a staff member, or administrator.
 It's not likely that you're the first person to have the question.